 With a home, you are totally in charge of maintenance of the house and yard, paying your mortgage each month, taking security measures, and making necessary repairs and upgrades.
 But, when you own your own home, you have greater license to change features — like removing a wall or changing wall paint — and you also have a property that really belongs to you.

 And that’s how it is with self-hosted WordPress.
 The control is in your hands, as is the increased responsibility to maintain your site.
 You can alter themes and code, and you actually own your online content.
 This is especially important if you’re striving to create a lasting brand or monetize a website.

 Your choice of WordPress.org or WordPress.com truly depends on what you want out of your website and, of course, your budget.

 So how much does a WordPress website actually cost?
 This guide tallies up the annual expenses for a range of WordPress websites — free, budget-friendly, mid-range, and high-performance — so you can choose the right option for your goals (and wallet).

 Ultimately, you’ll be on the path to choosing the right platform for your website after you analyze your goals, your level of comfort with technical functions, and your budget.

 Talk WordPress to Us

 Are you a loyal WordPress user?
 How have you utilized WordPress.com or WordPress.org in building your website or blog?
 What features of the WordPress services are most important to you?
-Tell us in the comments below!
+Join the DreamHost community and start the conversation!